Download the PDF of the nine-month trading update.

 - Nine-month revenues up 6% organically.

-- Nine-month adjusted free cash flow up 30% in constant currencies.
+- Nine-month adjusted free cash flow down 1% in constant currencies.

 Nancy McKinstry, CEO and Chairman of the Executive Board, commented:

-Corporate costs declined 8% in constant currencies in the first nine months, due to reduced costs related to projects.
+Corporate costs increased 10% in constant currencies in the first nine months, due to higher personnel costs and increased spending on market research and various projects.

 Cash Flow and Net Debt